-This week I want to recommend a "simple" but extremely important change in mindset that will dramatically and ironically improve your playing faster that you may think.
+This week I want to recommend a "simple" but extremely important change in mindset that will dramatically and ironically improve your playing faster than you may think.

 Adults tend to be the usual suspects of progress-pushing and expecting significant results in small amounts of time.
 Unfortunately, rushing improvement -- especially in music -- can get us into a lot of trouble.